You have just followed my personal, step-by-step definition of Service Design. Now, let’s take a look at the more academic and serious definitions.

 Let’s take another definition to provide further details about Service Design.
-Sarah Gibsons from the Norman Nielsen Group explains it as the following:
+Sarah Gibbons from the Norman Nielsen Group explains it as the following:

 Service design improves the experiences of both the user and employee by designing, aligning, and optimizing an organization’s operations to better support customer journeys.

 I love this definition not only because it’s more condensed, but because it shows that service designers do not care only about the end user, but take into account all humans involved in a service, for example, the employees.

 Livework Studio’s definition